mg4gh/MGMapViewer/docs/Features/MainTrackFeatures/Routing/routing.md

 based on a [marker track](../MarkerTrack/markertrack.md).
 The route calculation is using an simple [A\*](https://de.wikipedia.org/wiki/A*-Algorithmus) algorithm.

+There is also a feature [routing hints](./hints.md), which is based on this routing feature.

 For the explanations around the marker tracks we switched off routing.
 Now we have to make sure that is is switched on again with with  <span style="color:gray">*Menu | Route | Route on*</span>.